anwarpiracha/MY_CS_BC_Projects/README.md

 add the below lines in hosts file for the ELK server and add the ip address of ELK server
 - [ELK]
 - add ip addresses e.g: x.x.x.x ansible_python_interpreter=/usr/bin/python3

+make following changes in the /etc/ansbile/ansible.cfg file this will provide the loginID for remote user nano ansible.cfg remote_user = <userid>